alebeck/blowtorch/README.md

 # blowtorch

 Intuitive, high-level training framework for research and development.
-It abstracts away boilerplate normally associated with training and evaluating PyTorch models, without limiting your flexibility.
-Blowtorch provides the following:
+It abstracts away boilerplate code normally associated with training and evaluating PyTorch models, without limiting flexibility.
+Blowtorch provides:

-* A way to specify training runs at a high level, while not giving up on fine-grained control over individual training parts
+* A way to specify training runs at high level, while not giving up on fine-grained control
 * Automated checkpointing, logging and resuming of runs
 * A [sacred](https://github.com/IDSIA/sacred) inspired configuration management
 * Reproducibility by keeping track of configuration, code and random state of each run